AI Insights for Policymakers

 The AI Insights for Policymakers Program addresses this gap by providing a platform for policymakers and scientists to have timely and meaningful interactions on key issues.
 Ultimately, we seek to bolster evidence-based policies across Canada by enabling policymakers to tap into the breadth and depth of the Canadian AI ecosystem’s knowledge.

-Through a combination of open and accessible office hours, roundtables on specific topics and policy feasibility testing exercises, the AI Insights for Policymakers Program will connect policymakers with relevant experts to inform their thinking around AI and policy.
+Through a combination of "office hours" with the expert group, as well as more in-depth policy feasibility testing exercises, the AI Insights for Policymakers Program will connect policymakers with relevant experts to inform their thinking around AI and policy.

-The AI Insights for Policymakers Program organizes free and independent in-person or virtual office hours every four months in different cities across Canada.
-Ranging from 30 mins to 1h, policymakers have the chance to sit down with the expert group made up of Canadian AI scientists to openly discuss their challenges relating to AI and Policy, helping them build their thinking around complex issues.
+The AI Insights for Policymakers Program organizes free and independent in-person or virtual office hours, as well as two in-person sessions in different cities across Canada.
+Through the office hours, policymakers have the chance to sit down with the expert group made up of Canadian AI scientists to openly discuss their challenges relating to AI and Policy, helping them build their thinking around complex issues.

 Ulrich Aïvodji is an assistant professor of computer science in the Software and Information Technology Engineering Department of the École de technologie supérieure (ÉTS) in Montréal.
 He also leads the Trustworthy Information Systems Lab (TISL).